Đỗ Cao Trí: Coup against Diệm

 When Trí was informed that coup was imminent, he left Huế on 29 October 1963 for Đà Nẵng, so he would be away from Ngô Đình Cẩn, Diệm's younger brother, who ruled central Vietnam from for the Ngô family.
 The coup took place on 1 November with Trí helping by causing diversions.
 He scheduled a meeting with the province chief and other pro-Diệm officials during the time that the coup was to take place.
-As a result, the Diệm loyalists were stuck in a meeting room and were unable to mobilise the Republican Youth and other Ngô family paramilitary and activist groups.
-After the coup, angry crowds surrounded the Ngô family home where Cần and his elderly mother lived.
+As a result, the Diệm loyalists were stuck in a meeting room and were unable to mobilize the Republican Youth and other Ngô family paramilitary and activist groups.
+After the coup, angry crowds surrounded the Ngô family home where Cẩn and his elderly mother lived.
 It was agreed they would be given safe passage out of the country by the junta.
-Trí told Cần he would be safe and would be taken out to Saigon, where it would be safer.
-Trí could only promise safe passage on an American plane to the capital, where embassy officials would meet Cần who wanted asylum in Japan.
-The Americans handed Cần over to the junta, and he was executed in 1964.
+Trí told Cẩn he would be safe and would be taken out to Saigon, where it would be safer.
+Trí could only promise safe passage on an American plane to the capital, where embassy officials would meet Cẩn who wanted asylum in Japan.
+The Americans handed Cẩn over to the junta, and he was executed in 1964.

 Following the arrest and assassination of Diệm in early November 1963, there was pressure on the new regime to remove Diệm supporters from power.
 Prime Minister Thơ's approach to removing Diệm supporters from positions of influence drew criticism.
 Some felt that he was not vigorous enough in removing pro-Diệm elements from authority, but pro-Diệm elements opposed the turnover, some claiming it was excessive and vengeful.
 One contentious non-removal was Trí, who had gained notoriety for his anti-Buddhist crackdowns in the central region around Huế.
 He was transferred to the II Corps in the Central Highlands directly south of the I Corps region.